 Medical Students With Disabilities: Resources to Enhance Accessibility.
 This guide informs users about current resources available to medical schools as they accept and matriculate a growing number of medical students with a wide range of disabilities.
 Specifically, this publication emphasizes the assistive technologies available for medical students.
-To learn more, go to the Disability and Accessibility in Academic Medicine website.
+You can order a copy of this guide here.